Phosphate mining in the United States: Processing

 Many phosphate processing plants are located at the mines.
 In addition, some processing plants are located remote from the mines.
-Some process imported phosphate rock.
+Some processes import phosphate rock.

 Use

 Phosphorus is an essential component of fertilizer.
 In 2013, about 90 percent of phosphate rock was used in fertilizer manufacture.
 Other uses included animal feed and detergents.

 Geography

 The states mining phosphate rock as of early 2016 were, in descending order of tonnage mined: Florida, North Carolina, Idaho, and Utah.
 In 2016, 65 percent of US phosphate was mined in Florida.

 Central Florida / Bone Valley / Florida Land-Pebble

 The Bone Valley mining district, also known as the Central Florida district, or the Florida Land-Pebble district, is centered in Polk County, Florida, and extends into Hardee, Hillsborough, and Manatee counties.
 As of 2013, phosphate was being extracted from five mines in the district, all operated by Mosaic.

 Florida Hard Rock

 The Florida Hard Rock district mines phosphate from a belt up to 30 mi wide and 150 mi long, extending from Tallahassee on the west to Pasco County on the east.
 Phosphate deposits occur in Bradford County, Hamilton, and Union counties.

 One mine is currently operating in the Hard Rock district: The Swift Creek mine, operated by Nutrien Ltd, in Hamilton County, Florida.